 The Company`s subsidiaries which were engaged in the business of insurance distribution

 in the past generated an investment income of Rs.
 141.75 million including a dividend

 income of Rs.
 8.93 million and long term capital gain of Rs.
-129.13 million through mutual
+132.82 million through mutual

 The Company`s subsidiary `True Value Solutions Limited` has contributed towards smooth

 operations of business processes and supported the dealerships in enhancing the sale of

 pre-owned cars under the brand Maruti True Value.
 It has contributed significantly to the

 In terms of the general circular dated 8th February 2011 issued by the

 Government of India, Ministry of Corporate Affairs, the balance sheets, profit & loss

 accounts, reports of the board of directors and auditors of the subsidiary companies have

 not been attached with the balance sheet of the Company.
 Annual accounts of the subsidiary

 companies and the related detailed information shall be made available to shareholders of

 the Company and subsidiary companies seeking such information at any point of time.
 The

 shareholder at the head office of the Company and of the subsidiary companies.
 Hard copy

 of details of accounts of subsidiaries shall be furnished to any shareholder on demand.

 the financial information of its subsidiaries.